-Includes all those who street trade on highways land such as main and side roads, roadways and laybys.
+Includes all those who street trade on highways land such as main roads, side roads and laybys.
 The fee payable to trade within this environment is payable on a daily basis.

 Tier 3

 Is available for those who wish to street trade within the town centres.
 The fee to trade within this environment is payable on a daily basis.